React Libraries in 2020

 DATA FETCHING LIBRARY IN REACT

-Pretty soon you will have to make a request to a remote for .
+Pretty soon you will have to make a request to a remote API for fetching data in React.
 Modern browsers come with the native fetch API to perform asynchronous data requests:

 Basically you wouldn't have to add any other library to do the job.
 However, there exist libraries which only purpose it is to provide sophisticated asynchronous requests.
 They come with more powerful functionalities yet are only a lightweight libraries.
 One of these libraries that I would recommend is called axios.
 It can be used instead of the native fetch API when your application grows in size.